 Working While Homeschooling: Momtrepreneur Proves Running a Business While Homeschooling Is Possible

+Being a homeschool mom isn’t easy.
+Operating a home business isn’t a walk in the park either.
+How about doing both?
 That is exactly what Meredith Wright has been doing for years.
 As a pastor’s wife, mom of five—including twins—and entrepreneur, she is living proof that working while homeschooling is totally possible.

 Meredith began her business (Babiease) in 2010 after moving to Texas with her husband and while expecting their first child.
-She was eager for a chance to work and to also bless her family with some extra income.
+She was eager for a chance to work and also to bless her family with some extra income.
 So she started selling hand-sewn baby bibs and embroidered items through Etsy.

 A year later she switched from bibs to bedding.
 And it took off.
 She now heads her quite successful home business while simultaneously homeschooling four of her five children.

 “It’s challenging because I have a lot of pulls to my job,” Meredith says.
-But it is possible, and when managed well, can be a huge blessing to the family.
+But it is possible, and when managed well, can be a huge blessing to family.
 “There’s a lot of work to it, but there’s also a lot of benefit.”

 If you would like to start a home-run business or simply work from home, yet are unsure if you can make it work while homeschooling, rest assured that there is a way!

-3 Tips for the Aspiring Momtrepreneur
+3 Tips for the Aspiring Mom (or Dad)-trepreneur